Wind Turbine with Doubly-fed Induction Generator

 Simulation

-In the first simulation example observes the impact of a change in wind speed from 6 m s to 12 m s on the state of the model.
-You can change the Wind Speed in the SCADA panel, and the change in speed of the rotor shaft, power output, and disturbance in Vbus can be seen in the Trace graphs in HIL SCADA (Figure 6).
+The first simulation example observes the impact of a change in wind speed from to on the state of the model.
+You can change the Wind Speed in the SCADA panel, and the corresponding change in speed of the rotor shaft, power output, and disturbance in Vbus can be seen in the Trace graphs in HIL SCADA (Figure 6).
 There is also a possibility to enable and disable the Wind Generator at any moment by unchecking the Enable machine checkbox.
 The state of the contactors (stator and back-to-back contactor) can also be observed in the SCADA panel.
 PI parameters of the regulators can be changed through SCADA, by changing the value in the Text box widgets.

 In Figure 7, we can observe changes in power output, rotor and stator currents, and the invariable line voltage, measured by the three-phase meter component.